sdune/ConTest/Reference/README.md

+ConTest - Paired-end reads with reference genome

-I. LISTS OF SOFTWARE AND DATA NEEDED
+## LISTS OF SOFTWARE AND DATA NEEDED

 List of software
 - snakemake (v5.1.4) NOTE: newer versions might not be compatible with cluster config